George Granville Bradley: Life

-George Bradley's father, Charles Bradley, was vicar of Glasbury, Brecon, mid Wales.
+Bradley was a son of the preacher Charles Bradley (1789–1871), vicar of Glasbury, a noted evangelical Anglican preacher and leader of the so-called Clapham Sect.Charles had thirteen children (twelve surviving) by his first wife, who died in 1831, and nine by his second wife Emma Linton.
+George Bradley was among the elder sons; his younger half-brothers included philosopher Francis Herbert Bradley (1846–1924), and literary scholar Andrew Cecil Bradley (1851–1935).

 Bradley was educated at Rugby under Thomas Arnold.
 He won an open scholarship at University College, Oxford, where in 1844 Bradley gained a first-class degree in literae humaniores.
 He was immediately elected to a Fellowship at University and, in the following year, won the Chancellor's prize for the Latin essay.
 He was an assistant master at Rugby from 1846 to 1858, when he succeeded G.E.L.
 Cotton as Headmaster of Marlborough College in Wiltshire.
 In the same year he look Holy Orders.

 In 1870, Bradley was elected Master of his old college at Oxford.
 Under his mastership, he and the fellows of the college celebrated its apocryphal thousandth anniversary since its supposed founding by Alfred the Great.
 In 1874 he was appointed examining chaplain to the Archbishop of Canterbury, Dr Archibald Campbell Tait, under whom he had served at Rugby.
 In 1874 and 1875 he was Select Preacher at Oxford; he was also Honorary Chaplain to the Queen, becoming Chaplain in Ordinary in 1876.
 In 1878 he was chosen as the first chairman of the Association for the Education of Women, which aimed to promote the education of women at the university.